canstar

 Pros

-• Transporting your vehicle to your chosen repairer may be more convenient for you than if you were to take it to a repairer in your insurer’s network
+• Transporting your vehicle to your chosen repairer may be more convenient for you.

-• There may be a shorter waiting period at your chosen repairer than at one in your insurer’s network, meaning your vehicle may be fixed more quickly.
-This can be the case especially if your insurer’s network of repairers have a large backlog of repairs that they need to attend to
+• There may be a shorter waiting period at your chosen repairer, meaning your vehicle may be fixed faster, especially if your insurer’s repairers have a large backlog they need to attend to.

 • You’re able to choose a specialist repairer that you trust to fix your vehicle.
-This may be of particular importance if you have a modified vehicle or a classic or vintage car.
+This may be particularly important if you have a modified vehicle or a classic or vintage car.

 Cons

-• By choosing your own repairer, you typically need to be more involved in the process.
-This can include liaising with both your chosen repairer and your insurance provider, negotiating on a price for the repairs and then reporting to your provider about how much the vehicle will cost to fix
+• If you choose your own repairer, you typically need to be more involved in the process.
+You’ll probably have to liaise with your chosen repairer and your insurer, negotiating on a price for the repairs and reporting back to your insurer.

-• Depending on the repairer you choose, you may not receive a lifetime guarantee on the repairs, meaning that if there’s issues down the line associated with the repairs you typically won’t be covered.
-Generally speaking, repairers in your insurer’s network will provide you with a lifetime guarantee on the work that they do—but you should confirm this with them before they begin work
+• Depending on the repairer you choose, you may not receive a lifetime guarantee on the repairs, meaning if there’s issues down the line associated with the repairs, you typically won’t be covered.
+Generally speaking, repairers in your insurer’s network will provide you with a lifetime guarantee—but you should confirm this before they begin work.

-• On top of your standard policy excess, you may need to pay the difference between what your chosen repairer charges for the repairs and what the insurer deems that the repairs should reasonably cost.
+• On top of your standard policy excess, you may need to pay the difference between what your chosen repairer charges for the repairs and what the insurer pays out for your claim.

 Canstar Star Ratings and Awards